Kilde leads combined ahead of Canadians Crawford and Seger

-BEIJING (AP) — Aleksander Aamodt Kilde took the lead after the first run of the men’s Alpine combined skiing race Thursday at the Beijing Games.
+BEIJING (AP) — Aleksander Aamodt Kilde took the lead after the first run of the men’s Alpine combined skiing race Thursday at the Beijing Olympics.

 The Norwegian, who won bronze in the super-G on Tuesday, leads Jack Crawford of Canada by 0.02 seconds after the downhill run of the event.